Size Does Matter: Dining Out, Corkage Fees and Stemware

 The corkage fee is usually minimal in most places and is considered a convenience charge to the restaurant for opening and serving wines from outside their cellar.
 The use of a corkage fee is widespread in many parts of the United States, especially in heavy wine producing areas such as Napa and Sonoma Counties.

-The corkage fee is not designed to be a penalty for the diner and should not be viewed that way.
+The corkage fee is not designed to be a penalty for the patron and should not be viewed that way.
 But in the same breath, under no circumstances is the [BYOB] bottles price to become part of the tipping equation.

 What are some of the issues or wine service irritations which motivate folks to want to BYOB or even BYOG in the first place?
 Good question; here's what I've found out via a bit of research.

-Because this oft-encountered scenario; you may see some wine-geeks with what can only be called a "wine-purse" bringing in their own stems.
+Because this oft-encountered scenario; you may see some wine-geeks with what can only be called a "wine-purse" bringing in their own stemware.
 But please don't laugh too much; as I imagine you would have wished that you too had the good sense [the stones] to do the same.

-Wine List Mark-up: This is the one issue which has most folks boycotting buying wine in a restaurant period.
+Wine List Markup: This is the one issue which has most folks boycotting buying wine in a restaurant period.
 Why, because ordering wine in a restaurant can cost up to six times [400% markup] as much as drinking the same bottle at home.
 Most folks believe and I also concur that this kind of gouging is beyond the pale.
 I also believe this issue alone is what has really driven most vino-sapiens to BYOB, when and where they can.

-Reasonable Corkage: So what kind of corkage-fees are reasonable?
+Reasonable Corkage: So what kind of corkage fees are reasonable?
 There as many arguments about what "reasonable" is and is not, as stars in the winter nights sky.
-But if you really want to get down to where the wine bottle meets the linen topped table; I would say that $20 and under is a good place to start.
-In my opinion that's what I'd call reasonable.
+But if you really want to get down to where the wine bottle meets the linen-topped table; I would say that $20 and under is a good place to start.
+In my opinion, that's what I'd call reasonable.
 Another option [good policy] is having the fee waived if another bottle of wine is purchased from their list.
 That's what I call good form.

-The fee to simply uncork your wine for you, can vary greatly.
-Some restaurants charge what I consider an outrageous corkage-fee, so the safe-bet is to always call ahead, before making a reservation.
+The fee to simply uncork your wine for you can vary greatly.
+Some restaurants charge what I consider an outrageous corkage fee, so the safe bet is to always call ahead, before making a reservation.
 For example, some higher end restaurants [dependent upon the size of their pepper-mills] may charge as much as $50 [IMO rip-off].
 But in more reasonable establishments you can expect to pay anywhere from $10 to $20 for a corkage fee [caveat emptor].